paulbradish/awesome-digital-marketing/README.md

 ### Paid Search Platforms

 - [Google Ads](https://ads.google.com/home/) - For whatever matters most, make it easier for potential customers to find your business with Google Ads.
+   - [List of Countries and States to Exclude from Google Ads](https://www.kesarlong.com/ppc/list-of-countries-and-states-to-exclude-from-google-ads/) - Exclude countries you don't want to target in your campaigns.
 - [Microsoft Ads](https://ads.microsoft.com/) - An often underrated pay-per-click (PPC) advertising system, especially useful in the b2b space or when demographics skew older.

 ### Click Fraud & Invalid Traffic